reedhhw/bridgefy-ios-developer-1/README.md

 **error**: Will be assigned if an error happens.

-In both ways the following delegate method will be invoked to indicate that the secure connection was successful:
+In both ways, the following delegate method will be invoked to indicate that the secure connection was successful:

 ```objective-c
 //Objective-C